tldr-pages/tldr/pages/common/pipenv.md

 # pipenv

-> Python development workflow for humans.
+> Simple and unified Python development workflow.
 > Manages packages and the virtual environment for a project.

 - Create a new project: